Vicomtech/tando/README.md

 - ISEA (https://www.isea.eus/en/)
 - Ametzagaiña (http://www.ametza.com/)

 The TANDO corpus includes both parallel and contrastive datasets, in text format, and covers  different domains (literature, news, subtitles, talks, politics).
+There currently two versions:

+- v1.0: This is the version from Gete et al. (2022).
+It can be downloaded via the following link: https://opendatasets.vicomtech.org/v2-tando/fdb021ba

-It can be downloaded via the following link: https://datasets.vicomtech.org/v2-tando/tando-corpus_v1.0.tar.gz
+- v2.0: This is the version from Gete et al. (2025).
+It can be downloaded via the following link: https://opendatasets.vicomtech.org/di01-tando-v2/0d02c702

+**We recommend using v2.0 for any future work.**

 ## Citation

-If you use any part of the corpus in your own work, please cite the following paper:
+If you use any part of the corpus in your own work, please cite the following papers:
 ```
 @inproceedings{gete-et-al2022tando-corpus,
   title={TANDO: A Corpus for Document-level Machine Translation},